 \section{System Model Preliminaries}

-\EditMush{This section establishes the basis of the analytical framework for 3D REM reconstruction.
-We first characterize the radio environment through a physics-based path loss model and a stochastic formulation of shadow fading.
-Subsequently, we define the problem setup, which details the available system inputs, constraints, and the target reconstruction objectives.}
+This section establishes the basis of the analytical framework for 3D REM reconstruction.
+We first characterize the radio environment through a physics-based path loss model and a stochastic formulation of SF.
+Subsequently, we define the problem setup, which details the available system inputs, constraints, and the target reconstruction objectives.